Vegetarian Dishes Fit for a Carnivore

 Creative Comfort Food

-At the Green Light Café, a vegan and vegetarian catering company in Asheville, N.C., chefs work to create vegan dishes that are at the comfort-food level.
+At the Green Light Café, a vegan and vegetarian catering company in Asheville, North Carolina, chefs work to create vegan dishes that are at the comfort-food level.
 Co-owner Shannon Blair says they can make a nut roast that tastes similar to meat loaf, barbecue soy chunks that are like spare ribs, and a cauliflower gratin with cashew alfredo that’s like a cheesy potato casserole.
 For those that are comfortable with vegan options, Blair can make dishes like quinoa tabuleh.

 “For non-vegans we try to create a menu that’s something they’ve had before and something they can [recognize],” says Blair, mentioning that her walnut crusted eggplant Parmesan resembles a beefy marinara over eggplant.